Dan503/mq-scss/README.md

 ### v1.3.0

-- Added the `plus` keyword for improved handling of "and" statements
+- Added the `plus` keyword for improved handling of "and" statements.
-- Changed the breakpoints list example to just a list of variables
+- Changed the breakpoints list example to just a list of variables.

 ### v1.2.0